1. Where does your e-waste go after you drop it off at a free TechCollect site?

 - Leaded glass from cathode ray tube televisions and computer monitors can be recycled into lead, which is used in batteries and various building materials

 - Batteries from laptop computers can be processed to ensure metals and plastics can be separated out and used in new products.
 In Australia, the steel can be recycled into new steel products and the plastic is used to make asphalt.
 The graphene is sent overseas where it is used to make new batteries and the copper and aluminum is sent overseas for processing into metal alloys.

 We are lobbying for downstream end-markets to be developed in Australia

 To encourage a circular economy, we are actively lobbying for the development of local markets for recycling and for the use of recycled materials.

-We recently submitted our Consultation Paper, responding to the Department of the Environment and Energy’s review of the Product Stewardship Act 2011, under which we operate.
+In June 2018 we submitted our Consultation Paper, responding to the Department of the Environment and Energy’s review of the Product Stewardship Act 2011, under which we operate.